 Applications open, limited spaces, sign up now!

-During 2021 NOFASD Australia has been coordinating a series of free, online, structured and guided support groups to facilitate information sharing among parents/caregivers who are living in Australia and supporting someone with diagnosed or suspected Fetal Alcohol Spectrum Disorder (FASD).
+In early 2022 NOFASD Australia is coordinating two free, online, structured and guided support groups to facilitate information sharing among parents/caregivers who are living in Australia and supporting someone with diagnosed or suspected Fetal Alcohol Spectrum Disorder (FASD).

 The evidence-based content has been developed in conjunction with Associate Professor Anita Gibbs (PhD) from the University of Otago who is an adoptive parent, social worker, and university academic.
 She has both lived experience and research knowledge of FASD.

-Feedback from participants in the support groups conducted earlier this year has confirmed the great value to be gained from participating in a support group with comments such as:
+Feedback from participants in the support groups conducted during 2021 confirmed the great value to be gained from participating in a support group with comments such as:

 “Putting all the pieces together to help give me a much fuller understanding of the disability.”